Insights into the physics of neutron star interiors from pulsar glitches: Dynamical phases and the Vela's 2016 glitch precursor

-We should compare the above numbers with the secular spin-down parameter of the Vela, $|\dot{\Omega}|_\infty \approx 10^{-10}$rad/s$^2$: by looking at Fig. \ref{fig:phases}, we see that the Vela should be in either phase 1, 2 or 3 during the precursor.
-Let us assume that phase 2 is realized, which means a complete decoupling of the superfluid (or that in different parts of the superfluid the creep is balanced between outward creep and inward creep).
-In this case, the observable component could spin-down at a faster rate as the external torque acts on a reduced moment of inertia, especially if $I_v \approx I$, which is the extreme situation where the NS is almost entirely superfluid.
-Assuming phase 2, we have $-\dot{\Omega}_p/|\dot{\Omega}|_\infty = I/(I-I_v) \approx 10^3$, so that the the blue line in Fig.~\ref{fig:phases} would be practically vertical.
-This scarcity of normal matter in a NS (i.e., $I-I_v \sim10^{-3}I$) is not predicted by any reasonable model of NS structure.
-Hence, we may assume that the Vela was in phase 1 (phase 3 is excluded since already phase 2 is not a viable option).
-However, this is also not a realistic possibility: vortices can undergo inward creep (so that the mutual friction torque acts in the same direction of the external torque) if the lag is momentarily reversed, which is impossible as this event immediately precedes a standard spin-up glitch, where the lag has to be positive.
+We should compare the above estimate of $\dot{\Omega}_p$ with the secular spin-down parameter of the Vela, $|\dot{\Omega}|_\infty \approx 10^{-10}$rad/s$^2$: by looking at Fig. \ref{fig:phases}, we see that the Vela should be in either phase 1, 2 or 3 during the anti-glitch precursor.
+Let us assume that phase 2 is realized, which implies complete decoupling of the superfluid: the observable component could spin down at a faster rate as the external torque acts on a reduced moment of inertia, especially if $I_v \approx I$, which is the extreme situation where the NS is almost entirely superfluid and all this superfluid is practically decoupled (or there is a balance between inward and outward creep in different regions).
+Assuming phase 2, we have $-\dot{\Omega}_p/|\dot{\Omega}|_\infty = I/(I-I_v) \approx 10^3$, so that the blue line in Fig.~\ref{fig:phases} would be practically vertical.
+This scarcity of normal matter in an NS ($I-I_v \sim10^{-3}I$) is not predicted by realistic models of NS structure.
+Hence, we may assume that Vela was in phase 1 -- phase 3 is excluded since phase 2 is not a viable option.
+However, this also seems unlikely since this event immediately precedes the fast spin-up, where enough lag has to be positive in order to store momentum for the glitch: within the standard scenario, vortices can undergo inward creep (so that the mutual friction torque acts in the same direction as the external torque) only if the local lag is momentarily reversed.

+In conclusion, such a huge anti-glitch precursor challenges the standard cartoon of pulsar glitches, unless one invokes the occurrence of the \emph{inward creep} phase just before the main spin-up event.
+Since we only used the general equation \eqref{qser}, assuming complex models for the mutual friction or adding additional (fluid or rigid) components should not change this conclusion: in a region of the star there should be enough inward creep to have $\dt \Omega_p \ll -\oi$. \\ \\